-Banks of the Yellowstone Riparian Habitat
+The Banks of the Yellowstone River Otter Exhibit

-After ten years of design and construction, the Center’s newest addition is scheduled to open.
-Featuring North American River Otters, the new series of exhibits will take each guest on a journey of discovery.
-Taking a stroll through a Yellowstone riparian habitat next to simulated ponds, streams and waterfalls, visitors will experience the diversity of wetlands, learning how all members of the ecosystem are interconnected – especially grizzly bears and gray wolves.
-Located adjacent to the River Valley Wolf Habitat, this unique indoor series of displays features large Yellowstone Cutthroat Trout and Arctic Grayling aquariums, but the River Otters are sure to captivate visitors of all ages with their boundless energy.
+After ten years of design and construction, the Banks of the Yellowstone River Otter Exhibit is open.
+Featuring North American river otters, the new series of exhibits takes each guest on a journey of discovery, where it is possible to take a stroll through a Yellowstone riparian habitat next to simulated ponds, streams and waterfalls.
+Visitors can experience the diversity of wetlands and learn how all members of the ecosystem are interconnected – especially grizzly bears and gray wolves.
+Located adjacent to one of the wolf habitats, this unique indoor series of displays features other native species, including Yellowstone cutthroat trout and Arctic grayling.
+Of course, the stars of the exhibit, the river otters, are sure to captivate visitors of all ages with their boundless energy!
 Additionally, you can spend time learning about the importance of riparian habitats through a series of graphics and interactive displays.
 Children will especially enjoy exploring a special streamside hands-on venue where they can seek out signs of wildlife in a riparian habitat.

-Come visit and watch the otters play while getting a complete understanding of the intricacies of the Yellowstone Ecosystem.
+Come visit and watch the otters play while getting a complete understanding of the intricacies of the Yellowstone ecosystem!

-hey are an important species in Yellowstone National Park, upon which many other species depend.
+They are an important species in Yellowstone National Park, upon which many other species depend.
 They provide an important source of food for an estimated 20 species of birds, and mammals including bears, river otters, and mink.

-mphibians are an important part of Yellowstone’s aquatic and terrestrial ecosystems.
+Amphibians are an important part of Yellowstone’s aquatic and terrestrial ecosystems.
 Many of Yellowstone’s reptiles, birds, mammals, and fish prey on larval and adult amphibians and amphibians, in turn, eat a variety of vertebrate and invertebrate species.